 Where to start?
-Well I could tell you about the shiny new flip mino camcorders we were given as we walked in to film the day.
-Unfortunately I didn’t get any video footage of the day (try juggling a drink, camera, mobile & cupcakes all at the same time!) but be sure to keep a eye on #JLXMAS for the other bloggers videos/posts.
+Well, I could tell you about the shiny new flip mino camcorders we were given as we walked in to film the day.
+Unfortunately, I didn’t get any video footage of the day (try juggling a drink, camera, mobile & cupcakes all at the same time!) but be sure to keep an eye on #JLXMAS for the other blogger’s videos/posts.

 The tour started at fashion, oh John Lewis how you teased me.
 I was reminded of a wardrobe I had pre-mummy years.
 The cashmere jumpers were simply beautiful, so soft but so unpractical with a one year.
 I was excited to hear they were getting in gstar, one of my favourite clothing brands.
-Too be honest I never knew John Lewis even sold clothes.
-When I thought of JL – toys & home ware came to mind.
+To be honest, I never knew John Lewis even sold clothes.
+When I thought of JL – toys & homeware came to mind.

 Further on upstairs was toys, children’s clothes and nursery furniture/accessories.
 Looking around gave me some great ideas on what to do with Oli’s room.
 They had some wallpaper which at first glimpse I was mentally dressing Oli’s room in.

-We then went on to the gift section , I loved everything I saw right down to the mugs.
-I was so impressed with the breville cupcake maker that it might be bought just to sit next to my egg & toast maker.
-We were shown a homemade fudge kit and I just kept thinking what a great Christmas present it would make for someone.
-We were surrounded by cupcakes so it would of been rude to of not eaten 1 or 7.
-Had to giggle at MTJAM who admitted to nearly knocking down a display, I’m pretty sure she was trying to create a distraction whilst her husband did a runner with one of the many gorgeous sofas on display.
+We then went on to the gift section; I loved everything I saw right down to the mugs.
+I was so impressed with the Breville cupcake maker that it might be bought just to sit next to my egg & toast maker.
+We were shown a homemade fudge kit, and I just kept thinking what a great Christmas present it would make for someone.
+We were surrounded by cupcakes so it would have been rude to of not eaten 1 or 7.
+Had to giggle at MTJAM who admitted to nearly knocking down a display, I’m pretty sure she was trying to create a distraction while her husband did a runner with one of the many gorgeous sofas on display.